aubble/goTunneLS/README.md

 ##Generating Certificates

-I've already setup a openssl.cnf that should setup the correct openssl options for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.
+I've already setup a openssl.cnf that should setup the correct openssl options for most people, this should make it much more streamlined for beginners.
+Just cd into the tls folder before running any commands.

 Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
-Change the common name (fully qualified domain name) and everything.
+Change the domain name (common name), email etc.

-If you are a beginner just playing around, follow the defaults except for the next one which describes how to use multiple domain names on one cert.
+If you are a beginner just playing around, follow the defaults except for maybe the next paragraph which will describe how to put multiple domain names on a single certificate.

-If you also want to use this cert with say the name localhost, example.com and www.example.com, uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the common name (the domain name, the CN) and replace SECOND.NAME with the second name you want to use.
+In order to use the certificate with multiple domain names, uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the domain name set in req\_distinguished\_name and replace SECOND.NAME with the second name you want to use.
 You can also add more names with DNS.n where n is the next number.
-You can also use wildcards, don't forget! eg you can set the common name to "\*.example.com" to match all of example.com's subdomains.
+You can also use wildcards in domain names to match all sub domains. eg you can set the common name to "\*.example.com" to match all of example.com's subdomains such as www.example.com, but it won't match example.com, you'll need to set a second DNS name for that.

-If you want to instead generate a .csr and get it signed by some CA just remove the -x509 option from the certificate generating command and the BasicConstraints line under v3_ca in openssl.cnf.
+If you want to instead generate a csr and not a cert to get it signed by some CA just remove the -x509 option from the certificate generating command and the BasicConstraints line under v3_ca in openssl.cnf.

 If you won't be using multiple domain names nor generating a self signed CA cert, get rid of all their lines including the v3\_ca and x509\_extensions line